coinfund/governance-model/README.md

 In our [formal description](https://github.com/coinfund/governance-model/blob/master/Relative_Governance.pdf), we formalize the notion of a "decisive stake" with respect to a token distribution and a vote.
 A decisive stake is one upon which the outcome of a particular vote hinges: if the voter doesn't participate, the proposal fails to pass; and otherwise, it passes.

 Similarly, we formalize the notion of the "decisiveness" of a stake with respect to a token distribution.
-The decisiveness of a stake is a meaure of the expected percent of the time that the stake is decisive to a vote.
+The decisiveness of a stake is a measure of the expected percent of the time that the stake is decisive to a vote.
 By calculating decisiveness, we are able to understand the relationship between the size of the stake and the influence that it can exert upon the outcomes of proposals.

 ## Conclusions